hku-mars/crossgap_il_rl/README.md

 </div>

 **Introduction**:
-Our project can be divided into two phases, the imitation and reinforcement learning.
+Our project can be divided into two phases,the imitation learning and reinforcement learning.
 In the first phase, we train our end-to-end policy network by imitating from a tradition pipeline.
 In the second phase, we fine-tune our policy network using reinforcement learning to improve the network performance.
 The framework of our systems is shown as follows.

 **Fine-tuning network using reinforcement-learning:**
 <div align="center">